The primary objective of this project is to reduce weight and improve the performance and durability of materials, electronics and power systems.

-The Nanotechnology Project is focused on the maturation, integration, and component level demonstration of high impact nanotechnologies for future use in NASA missions.
-Nanotechnology has the potential to significantly enhance mission capability by enabling, among others, the development of materials that are significantly lighter and have mechanical properties and durability superior to those available today; and optimized sensors for use in strain and damage or flaw detection in conventional and carbon nanotube (CNT) fiber reinforced composites.
+The Nanotechnology project is focused on the maturation, integration, and component level demonstration of high impact nanotechnologies for future use in NASA missions.
+Nanotechnology has the potential to significantly enhance mission capability by enabling, among others, the development of materials that are significantly lighter and have mechanical properties and durability superior to those available today.

 |Principal Technologist||Project Manager|